MicrosoftDocs/Devices-docs/surface-hub/install-apps-on-surface-hub.md

 ### Install offline-licensed apps via provisioning package

 You can manually install offline-licensed apps on Surface Hubs using provisioning packages.
-Use Windows Imaging and Configuration Designer (ICD) to create a provisioning package containing the app package and *unencoded* license file that you downloaded from the Store for Business.
+Use Windows Imaging and Configuration Designer (ICD) to create a provisioning package containing the app package and *unencoded* license file that you downloaded via WinGet.
 For more information, see [Create provisioning packages for Surface Hub](provisioning-packages-for-certificates-surface-hub.md).

 ### Supported MDM provider